-Learn how to wield information systems and personnel to ensure secure operations, develop effective teams and achieve business goals in a variety of IT management roles with a masters in MIS.
+Learn how to wield data and personnel to ensure secure operations, develop effective teams and achieve business goals in a variety of IT management roles with a masters in MIS.

 The use of information systems, including hardware, software and personnel, continues to expand in seemingly every industry.
 Knowing how to develop, maintain and secure such systems – and to manage the teams that operate those systems – allows you to take advantage of growing demand for information system managers.
 With a master's degree in management information systems, you demonstrate to potential employers that you have the knowledge and training to help them leverage their technology investment for maximum business growth.

 The following guide will help you understand how to obtain a master's in management information systems (MIS) and what it can do for you on your IT career path.
 Marketable curricula, admission requirements, potential careers, tuition costs, salaries and more – we have collected everything you need to know right here.

 Time and Expense

 MIS Degree Programs

 Find Training by City